 So, first, determine whether you have a CIS.

 Then, determine whether you have an AIF.
 The criteria to determine whether an arrangement is an AIF are similar, but not identical, to those for a CIS.
 The key difference that makes the AIF definition broader is that any body corporate can be an AIF.
 An AIF is defined as "a collective investment undertaking, including investment compartments of such an undertaking, which:- (a) raises capital from a number of investors, with a view to investing it in accordance with a defined investment policy for the benefit of these investors; and (b) does not require authorisation pursuant to the UCITS Directive".

 Focusing on the first of these (this article doesn't cover marketing of UCITS), the test is one of (i) is the entity a "collective investment undertaking" (CIU) and, if it is, is it (ii) raising capital and (iii) having a defined investment policy.
 There is much guidance, including for the benefit of UK readers from the FCA, unpicking what these terms mean.
 Key considerations include that:

-- Activity can still count as capital-raising even if it only happens once
+- activity can still count as capital-raising even if it only happens once; and

 If an arrangement is a CIS, it will invariably also be an AIF, and there will be many vehicles which are AIFs but not CIS.

 What if it is a duck? (in the form of an AIF)